nahidulhasan/laravel-docker-elasticsearch/readme.md

 Now you can search using elastic search.
 In app elastic folder you will get elastic class.
 Here I have implement elastic client.

-If you want to add demo for Post then run the following command:
+If you want to add demo data for Post then run the following command:

 ```sh
 docker-compose exec php php artisan tinker